Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

         """
 ```

-Now let's implement our own callback.
+Now let's implement our callback.
 Suppose we would like to implement a simple callback that saves the first batch of images in each epoch for both training and validation
 in a new folder called "batch_images" under our local checkpoints directory.

 Our callback needs to be triggered in 3 places:
-1. At the start of training, creating a new "batch_images" under our local checkpoints directory.
+1. At the start of training, create a new "batch_images" under our local checkpoints directory.
 2. Before passing a train image batch through the network.
 3. Before passing a validation image batch through the network.